 How long does it take to pay off debt?

 It depends on your total balance, APR, minimum payments, and how much extra you send each month.
-On $34,000 at 21% APR, minimum payments take 9 years.
-Adding $200 per month cuts that to under 4 years and saves over $1,700 in interest.
+On $34,000 at 21% APR, minimum-only payments take roughly 9 years and cost thousands in interest.
+Adding just $200 per month extra cuts that timeline to under 4 years and saves over $1,700 in total interest.
+Small consistent increases to your monthly payment have a compounding effect on your payoff date — the earlier you add extra, the more months you cut.

 How do I stay motivated on a debt payoff plan?